Eugenie Lisitzin: Education

-Like her father, Eugenie began her formal studies in Vyborg, graduating in 1926 from the Vyborg Swedish-Speaking Girls' School, then received a bachelor's degree from the University of Helsinki in 1929.
+Like her father, Eugenie began her formal studies in Vyborg, graduating in 1926 from the Vyborg Swedish-Speaking Girls' School.
+She then enrolled at the University of Helsinki, where she obtained the degree of Filosofian kandidaatti (Master’s level degree) in 1929.
 Nine years later, she became the first woman to receive a doctorate in physics in Finland in 1938; she received honor's distinctions in other subjects as well.
 It also made her one of the first 40 Finnish women to earn a doctorate in any discipline.
 Her advisor was professor Jarl Axel Wasastjerna, later an envoy and industrial leader, whom she thanked for "tireless interest and numerous valuable suggestions".
 (Note: Translated from German: "meinen tief gefühleten Dank ... für sein unermüdliches Interesse und für zahlreiche wertvolle Ratschläge") Her 121 page thesis, written in German, was entitled "On the ionization potentials of the elements in different ionization states", (Note: "Uber die ionisierungsspannungen der Elemente in verschiedenen Ionisierungszustanden", Helsinki 1938) and gave little hint of her future as an oceanographer.
 However, she also thanked the prolific mathematician and fisheries inspector Hjalmar Tallqvist for reviewing early drafts of her work, who may have helped her find a position after graduation.

 Career

 After graduation, she worked for the Finnish Institute of Marine Research for 40 years, beginning in 1933, and serving as the head of the Sea Level Department from 1955 until her retirement in 1972.
+From 1955 until her retirement in 1972, she headed the section responsible for sea-level research.
 Lisitzin's research on sea level variation included over a hundred professional publications.
 In her own institutional history, she modestly described her research until the late 1950s as focused only on the Baltic Sea, and "reasonably narrow, though regionally thorough".
 (Note: Translated from the Finnish "tavallaan aiheellisesti suppeat, mutta alueellisesti verrattain laajat.")
 Be that as it may, her monograph on forecasting water temperatures in the Archipelago Sea had sold in bookstores since 1939, and her study on the factors affecting the sea level of the Gulf of Bothnia had been jointly presented to the Finnish Society of Scientists by director Erik Palmén and professor Einar Stenij in 1945.
 The last 15 years of her career developed a wider scope, including an important review of global tide data collected during the International Geophysical Year with fellow female oceanographer June Pattullo (Oregon State University), concluding that seasonal variation in Pacific sea level is influenced by air pressure above ~40 degrees latitude, but primarily isostatic below.
 She later generalized and expanded these findings into a short monograph that included the rest of the world's oceans.
 This work was carried out after she represented the institute at the first International Oceanographic Congress (1959) in New York City, and during a six-month stay at the Scripps Institution of Oceanography in San Diego, California.